Edgeberry/Edgeberry-cartridge-EDU/README.md

 <img src="documentation/Edgeberry_EDU_cartridge.png" align="right" width="50%"/>

 >[!important]
 >**This Hardware Cartridge is still in a very early stage of development**.
-Its exact content and features are still being defined.
+Its exact content and features are in the process of being defined.

-The **EDU Hardware Cartridge** is created especially for supporting educational exploration of electronics in IoT. lorem ipsum dolores si amet ...
+The **EDU Hardware Cartridge** is created for supporting educational, hands-on exploration of electronics in IoT. lorem ipsum dolores si amet ...

 <br clear="right"/>

 ## License & Collaboration
-**Copyright© 2024 Sanne 'SpuQ' Santens**.
 This project is released under the **CERN OHL-W** license.

 ### Collaboration